COMPANY SERGEANT MAJOR LEATHERLAND

 In early 1916 he was transferred from the 16th battalion to Xth Corps Headquarters as a clerk where his clerical and shorthand skills were needed.
 The Corps was an intermediate level in the army command chain.
 The Xth Corps remained in the Ypres area and Flanders for most of the war.

 In 1917 Leatherland became Quarter Master Sergeant, in charge of stores.
 By 1918 he had been promoted to acting Company Sergant Major.
 He was only 20 and later claimed to have been the youngest Company Sergeant Major in the First World War.
+For a time he acted as Chief Clerk to the Camp Commandant.

 Company Sergeant Major Leatherland (middle row far right)